Gray-Stone/plant-watering-agent/Journal/21-self-setup-moveit.md

 The worse option is to have a "relay" of sensor point cloud.
 Only turn it on when we are able to plan for the plant.

+### Collision with own octomap.

+One big problem with directly giving moveit the octomap from rtbmap is the voxels of the arm itself.

+when looking at the arm's direction, there will be voxels generated from seeing the arm.
+When we give the data to moveit by `planning_scene_world`, these voxels will end up making moveit think the arm is currently in collision with something, ignoring and refusing to plan.

+moveit's own updating does ignore voxels that;s part of the robot.
+However, it counts the floor in, so we can't use it.

+The plus side is the arm extends out to the side of the arm, so we can only update the `planning_scene_world` when not looking at the side.

+The best solution would be, only sync the `planning_scene_world` once before starting to move.

+### Floor

+Somehow regardless how the

 ## kinematics